1817 Lincoln Blvd., Venice

 1108 Abbot Kinney Blvd., Venice

-In addition to being one of the longest standing shops on Abbot Kinney, Bazar is also one of the most special.
+In addition to being one of the longest-standing shops on Abbot Kinney, Bazar is also one of the most special.
 Owner Tina Wakino keeps the smallish space packed with antique furniture, textiles, and racks of hard-to-find international brands and vintage pieces for both men and women, then she rounds out the assortment with imported apothecary favorites from Santa Maria Novella and Astier de Villatte.
-Though small, the children’s section holds incredibly adorable options of giftables and accessories that are unlike anything you might find at a traditional toy store.
+Though small, the children’s section holds incredibly adorable options for giftables and accessories that are unlike anything you might find at a traditional toy store.

 1405 Abbot Kinney Blvd., Venice

 Equal parts clothing boutique and toy store, this is the sort of place where you can pick up a gift for anyone under 10.
 It's very well-edited, meaning that there aren't a ton of options, but they're all good, from Aden & Anais swaddle blankets, to non-toxic crayons, to robot-printed pajamas.

 This gallery-like shop on Abbot Kinney is the brainchild of Ritz Yagi, who runs a creative agency of the same name.
 The offerings are spare, gorgeous, and special, whether it's a gem-inflected necklace or a perfectly imperfect hand-throw tray by Japanese artist Makoto Kagoshima.

 This airy spot on Lincoln is kind of the perfect trifecta: Part café (plus donuts!), part home goods shop, and part florist.
 The taste level here is spot-on, as it's the sort of place where you might swing by for a latte and emerge with five hostess gifts and a stunning bouquet.

 2308 Abbot Kinney Blvd., Venice